thilles/TA-azure-blob-upload/README.md

 This can be useful if you have some data in Splunk which you would like export and vizualize other places, e.g. PowerBI.

 Tested and verified with Python3 and Splunk 8.2.0.

-## Limitations

-The user owning the report needs to have a role with the `list_storage_passwords` capability (not in `user` role by default).
-Adding this will however have other security implications.
-A better solution is to have a dedicated service user which owns the reports.

 ## Installation and setup